Mehdi-RaTo/php-smart-api/README.md

 ## Example
 For example service name is `Yow`

-I create a file named `Yow.php` in the path `/API/Services/` and place the following code in it.
+Then create a file named `Yow.php` in the path `/API/Services/` and place the following code in it.

 ```php
 <?php class Yow extends APIService